Consider this small dust here running in the glass,

 Email Poem |

-Analysis and Comments on The Hourglass
+Comments, Analysis, and Meaning on The Hourglass

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem The Hourglass here.